Atlanta Carver defensive back Aaron Williams became the 11th known member of the Huskers' 2015 recruiting class when he committed on May 14.

 Williams remained committed after Nebraska hired coach Mike Riley, who kept Warren on staff.
 The commit then enrolled early at NU, and he'll be able to participate in spring practice.

 The 5-foot-11, 185-pound prospect visited Nebraska for its April 8 spring game, and held offers to Kansas State, Mississippi State, Cincinnati and Purdue, among others.
 He's rated as a three-star prospect by the four major recruiting sites.

 After the spring game visit, Williams told Scout.com that he was impressed: "I like how Nebraska sees their safety and their cornerback spots as being interchangeable."

-Williams was primarily recruited by Husker secondary coach Charlton Warren, who discretely hinted about the commitment on Twitter:
+Williams was primarily recruited by Warren, who discretely hinted about the commitment on Twitter:

 The commitment continues Warren's show of strength in recruiting Georgia; he also helped NU bring in 2014 quarterback commit A.J.
 Bush shortly after joining the Husker staff, and also plucked wide receiver Nekyle Lundie from the state in this class.

 Take a trip back through the recent history of the Nebraska football program.